-After click the Edit button, the following window will appear.
+After the Edit button is clicked, the following window will appear.
 This is a dynamic window that will change when a different VLAN Mode was selected.
 When Access was selected as the VLAN Mode, the following page will appear.

-Figure 7-12 Configure VLAN Interface - Access window
+Figure 7-13 Configure VLAN Interface - Access window

 Parameter Description VLAN Mode Select the VLAN mode option here.
 Options to choose from are Access , Hybrid , and Trunk .
 Acceptable Frame Select the acceptable frame behavior option here.
 Options to choose from are Tagged Only , Untagged Only , and Admit All .
 Ingress Checking Select this option to enable or disable the ingress checking function.
+When ingress checking is enabled, the packet will be dropped if the received port is not member port of the VLAN classified for the received packet.
 VID Enter the VLAN ID used for this configuration here.
 This value must be between 1 and 4094.
 From Port / To Port Select the appropriate port range used for the Clone configuration here.